DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-2-embedding-a-positive-climate-for-learning.md

 ### ECTs

 Use this time to take some high-level notes on what you’ve learnt in this module.
-Also note down any related areas you’d like to strengthen in future.
+Also note down any related areas you’d like to strengthen in future (5 minutes).

-Duration: 5 minutes.

 1. [Instructions](/education-development-trust/year-2-embedding-a-positive-climate-for-learning/intro-ect-instructions)